adi-itgg/AITJsEval/README.md

 ## Proguard Rules
 If you are using Proguard `minifyEnabled true`
-Add rules to your *proguard-rules.pro* file.
+Add this rules to your *proguard-rules.pro* file.
 ```pro
 -keepattributes JavascriptInterface
 -keepclassmembers class * {